utsab/lab-tree/web-development/week-1/commandline/exercises.md

 # Command Line Exercises

 * What is "bash"?
 What is shell?
-(Hint: Read *Learning the Bash Shell* [Chapter 1](https://www.safaribooksonline.com/library/view/learning-the-bash/0596009658/ch01.html)) for a quick history lesson on bash)
+(Hint: Read [this](https://www.safaribooksonline.com/library/view/learning-the-bash/0596009658/ch01.html)) for a quick history lesson on bash)

 * What strategy will you use to learn/practice the commands?

 * What is the difference between "../ " and "./" (Hint: try them out in your terminal if you're not sure)

 * Do you remember what the following commands do off the top of your head?

-- pwd
+-pwd
-- cd
+-cd
-- help
+-help
-- exit
+-exit
-- mv
+-mv
 -touch
 -mkdir
 -echo